ArcanaFramework/arcana/docs/source/processing.rst

 By default, pipelines will iterate all "leaf rows" of the data tree (e.g. ``session`` for datasets in the :class:`.Clinical` space).
-However, pipelines can be run at any row frequency of the dataset (see :ref:`data_spaces`), e.g. per subject, per timepoint, or on the dataset as a whole (to create single templates/statistics).
+However, pipelines can be run at any row row_frequency of the dataset (see :ref:`data_spaces`), e.g. per subject, per timepoint, or on the dataset as a whole (to create single templates/statistics).

-Pipeline outputs must be connected to sinks of the same row frequency.
-However, inputs can be drawn from columns of any row frequency.
+Pipeline outputs must be connected to sinks of the same row row_frequency.
+However, inputs can be drawn from columns of any row row_frequency.
 In this case, inputs from more frequent rows will be provided to the pipeline as a list sorted by their ID.